Cardinal characteristics and countable Borel equivalence relations

 \section{Introduction}

-The Borel equivalence relation $E$ on the standard Borel space $X$ is called \emph{hyperfinite} if $E$ can be written as a countable increasing union $E=\bigcup_nF_n$ of finite Borel equivalence relations $F_n$.
-Dougherty, Jackson, and Kechris developed the basic theory of hyperfinite Borel equivalence relations in \cite{djk}, where they asked the following fundamental question that remains open:
+A Borel equivalence relation $E$ on the standard Borel space $X$ is called \emph{hyperfinite} if it can be written as the union of an increasing sequence of Borel equivalence relations with finite equivalence classes.
+Dougherty, Jackson, and Kechris developed the basic theory of hyperfinite equivalence relations in \cite{djk}, where they asked the following fundamental question which remains open: